Houston Real Estate

 Is flooding an issue in Houston?

-Which Houston areas are best for families?
+Which Houston areas are often better for families?

-Is Houston good for real estate investors?
+Is Houston a good market for real estate investors?

 How competitive is the Houston housing market?